Call Today (303) 781-0322

 Don’t take any action on your own—like withholding your child from your ex, threatening them, or traveling to a different state—that could hurt your chances of maintaining your parenting time with your child.
 Instead, stay calm, and handle any dangerous situation with the help of the courts and the police, if needed.

-What Happens After You File a Motion?
+What Happens After You File a Motion for Emergency Custody?

 When you file a motion for emergency custody, the judge will probably review it within 48 hours.
 If the judge grants your motion, your ex will no longer have access to the children without supervision.
 This initial order is temporary in nature and will govern until a court hearing on your motion.